ibm-cloud-docs/subnets/getting-started.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: new_window} and log in to your account.
 1. From the dashboard, click the Menu icon ![Menu icon](../icons/icon_hamburger.svg) and select **Classic Infrastructure**.
 1. Select **Network > IP Management > Subnets**.
 1. Click **Create subnet**.
 The Secondary subnets page appears.
+1. Select the location, network, protocol, size, and routing options to meet your needs.
-1. Accept the default parameters, review the summary, read and agree to the Master Service Agreement.
+1. Review the summary, read and agree to the Master Service Agreement.
 1. Click **Create**.

 See [Ordering secondary subnets and IPs](/docs/subnets?topic=subnets-order-subnets) for details about ordering different types of subnets.